 Check your product's labelling notice for how to keep records and for how long.

 Declaration of conformity

 You must not supply your product without signing a declaration of conformity (DoC).

-You may create your own format for the DoC, but it must include all of the information in our Declaration of Conformity (Form C02).
+You may create your own format for the DoC, but it must include all of the information in our current version of Declaration of Conformity (Form C02).